dfbr/ai-reproducability/README.md

 - Errors in individual model queries don't stop the entire test run
 - Full response text is preserved for detailed analysis
 - All logging is printed to console for real-time feedback

+**Note on daily log file:**

+Each test run also writes detailed logs to a daily log file in the `logs/` directory, named `test_run_YYYYMMDD.log`.
+This file contains all console output, errors, and status messages for every run on that day, making it easy to review the full execution history and debug issues.
+Logs are appended for each run, so you can track all activity for a given date in one place.